gianlu9911/Progetto-IVA/README.md

 FOR LINUX USERS:
+0)
-0) make sure you have conda or miniconda on your systema 1)
+Make sure you have conda or miniconda on your systema

+1)
    ```
    conda create -n masaenv python=3.11 -y